Digital First Media: Cost-cutting

 MediaNews Group is known as a cost-cutter in the newspaper publishing industry.
 The company has a reputation for buying smaller daily newspapers in a single area (examples include Los Angeles and the San Francisco Bay Area) and consolidating their operations, including sharing staff writers and printing facilities.
-Some former employees say that the newspapers are focused on making a profit to the detriment of good journalism.
+Some former employees and readers say that the newspapers are focused on making a profit to the detriment of good journalism.

 William Dean Singleton was quick to point out MediaNews' commitment to print journalism but resisted efforts to develop online web sites for his newspapers, believing print would remain the format favored by readers.
 The Berkshire Eagle editor David E. Scribner, two years after MediaNews bought his newspaper, said the staff realized Singleton had miscalculated the impact of the internet and attributed the downward spiral of his media properties to his short-sightedness.

 In recent years similar criticism has been aimed at the new organizational structure under Digital First Media.
 The Denver Post editorial staff and others have criticized the owners of hedge fund group, Alden Global Capital.
 Alden has a reputation for cutting costs by reducing the number of journalists working on its newspapers as Singleton had done and March 2018, The Washington Post called Alden "one of the most ruthless of the corporate strip-miners seemingly intent on destroying local journalism."
 Alden has additionally received critical coverage from its editorial staff of the Denver Post and described Alden Global Capital as "vulture capitalists" after multiple staff layoffs.